-Plus, playing with proportions is always fun, and there is something to be said for the easy-breezy nature of wide leg pants during the hottest months of the year.
-Here are some of our favorite ways to rock summer 2021’s newest popular silhouette right now…and into the fall and perhaps next year.
+Plus, playing with proportions is always fun.
+And there is something to be said for the easy-breezy nature of wide leg pants during the hottest months of the year.
+Here are some of our favorite ways to rock summer 2022’s newest popular silhouette right now…and into the fall and probably next year.

 Linen Wide Pants